 < Back to home

-Ductless vs. Central AC System for Your Home: Advantages and Disadvantages.
+Ductless AC vs. Central Air Conditioning System for Your Home

 For homeowners, the decision between choosing a ductless mini-split system and a conventional central air conditioning system can be a difficult one.
 Let us compare the major differences between the two options.

 The main differences between the ductless mini-split system and a central air conditioning system are the price, amount of maintenance, and the overall look of each system.
 Ductless mini-split units can be more expensive and are not the most attractive, but they require little to no maintenance.
 On the other hand, central AC systems are less expensive and virtually invisible, but they do require annual maintenance.

 Ductless Mini-Split System

 A ductless mini-split system has two main components—an outdoor compressor and an indoor air-handling unit.
 A conduit links the outdoor unit with the indoor unit.